 After learning from Sildar about Gundren's quest to find the lost Wave Echo Cave, and acting upon information from GlassStaff as to Gundren's whereabouts, Team Friendship sought out Cragmaw Castle to liberate the dwarven prospector.
 After a series of intense combat encounters, the team triumph and manage to rescue Gundren finally.

 After a brief skirmish outside the castle with a trio of Hobgoblins, the crew decide to head north to hunt down a fleeing Redbrand that Stuart Tosscobble has beef with, Redbrand Pill.

 En route to the abandoned village of Thundertree in search of Tosscobble's foil, the group enlist the help of a wandering fighter named lean.
 Upon arriving at Thundertree, several Twig Blights beset the group and combat ensues.

 Thanks for following along.
-Subscribe and bookmark us, as we'll return with the next episode of Team Friendship's story.
+Subscribe and bookmark us, and continue to hear Team Friendship's story.